Sayfo: Assyrians in Turkey

 A few thousand Assyrians remained in Hakkari after 1915, and others returned after the war.
 Armed by the British, Agha Petros led a group of Assyrians from Tyari and Tkhuma who wanted to return in 1920; he was repulsed by Barwari chieftain Rashid Bek and the Turkish army.
 The remaining Assyrians were driven out again in 1924 by a Turkish army commanded by Kazim Karabekir, and the mountains were depopulated.
-In Siirt, Islamicized Syriacs (primarily women) were left behind; their Kurdified (or Arabized) descendants still live there.
-The survivors lost access to their property, becoming landless agricultural laborers or (later) an urban underclass.
+In Siirt, Islamicized Syriacs (primarily women) were left behind.
+Their Kurdified (or Arabized) descendants still live there.

+The survivors lost access to their property, becoming landless agricultural laborers, or later, an urban underclass.
 The depopulated Christian villages were resettled by Kurds or Muslims from the Caucasus.
-During and after the genocide, more than 150 churches and monasteries were demolished; others were converted to mosques or other uses, and many manuscripts and cultural objects were destroyed.
+During and after the genocide, more than 150 churches and monasteries were demolished.
+Others were converted to mosques or other uses.
+Many manuscripts and cultural objects were destroyed.

 After 1923, local politicians went on an anti-Christian campaign which negatively impacted the Syriac communities (such as Adana, Urfa or Adiyaman) unaffected by the 1915 genocide.
 Many were forced to abandon their property and flee to Syria, eventually settling in Aleppo, Qamishli, or the Khabur region.
 Despite its effort to court the Turkish nationalists, including denying that Syriac Orthodox had been persecuted during the war, the Syriac Orthodox patriarchate was expelled from Turkey in 1924.
 Unlike the Armenians, Jews, and Greeks, Assyrians were not recognized as a minority group in the 1923 Treaty of Lausanne.

 The remaining population lived in submission to Kurdish aghas, subject to harassment and abuse which drove them to emigrate.
 Turkish laws denaturalized those who had fled and confiscated their property.
 Despite their citizenship rights, many Assyrians who remained in Turkey had to re-purchase their property from Kurdish aghas or risk losing their Turkish citizenship.
 A substantial number of Assyrians continued to live in Tur Abdin until the 1980s.
 Some scholars have described the ongoing exclusion and harassment of Assyrians in Turkey as a continuation of the Sayfo.

 Paris Peace Conference

 In 1919, Assyrians attended the Paris Peace Conference and attempted to lobby for compensation for their war losses.
 Although it has been labeled "the Assyrian delegation" in historiography, it was neither an official delegation nor a cohesive entity.
 Many attendees demanded monetary reparations for their war losses and an independent state, and all emphasized that Assyrians could not live under Muslim rule.
 Territory claimed by the Assyrians included parts of present-day Turkey, Iraq, and Iran.

 Although there was considerable sympathy for the Assyrians, none of their demands were met.
 The British and the French had other plans for the Middle East, and the rising Turkish nationalist movement was also an obstacle.
 The Assyrians recalled that the British had promised them an independent country in exchange for their support, although it is disputed if such a promise was ever made; many Assyrians felt betrayed that this desire was not fulfilled.